Today we’re going to have a look at the mining pools available for Siacoin (also called ‘Sia’ for short).

 Sia Mining Pools

-Siacoin mining has become somewhat centralized as of September 2018, but you can help by mining with pools that have a smaller amount of hash power.
+Siacoin mining has become somewhat centralized, but you can help by joining mining with pools that have a smaller amount of hash power.
 Below are the top mining pools you can use to mine Siacoin:

 If you want a simple, fast mining pool then Luxor might be the perfect fit.
 Even better than the fact that it’s fat, trustworthy and reliable is that the team behind Luxor promises to donate 10% of their profits to the Sia community.
 This gesture is being made to help the community become more successful.
 That means not only will you be earning, but you’ll also be giving back to the Sia community.